golanghr/slack-invite/README.md

 your team.

 Service supports both REST, gRPC and HTTP endpoint.
 REST and gRPC are here mainly to help out with frontend but never the less, they are available.
-Readme on how to access gRPC as REST will be provided soon.
+Read me on how to access gRPC as REST will be provided soon.

+Additional note is that we're using [AngularJS] and [Bootstrap] for frontend.

 ### Demo?

 Can be seen at [slack.golang.hr]

-### Installing Service
+### Installation Guide

 Installation guide can bee seen at [Golang.hr Slack Invite Installation Guide]